 Matcha Green Tea – Why is it Healthy?

-A few years back, I even went through a phase of adding matcha powder to my regular green tea.
+A few years back, I even went through a phase of adding matcha powder to my regular green tea leaves.
 This was my insurance that would live past age 93, like the kimono-wrapped Japanese women I saw hosting the tea ceremonies I attended.

 When you drink green tea that is steeped, the tea leaves are soaked in hot water.
 This means not all the nutrients in the leaves actually end up in your cup of tea.
 The green tea that you drink, steeped from a teabag, is something like 99.9% water.